metosin/compojure-api/README.md

   - all runtime code between route-macros are ignored in route collections.
 See [tests](https://github.com/metosin/compojure-api/blob/master/test/compojure/api/swagger_test.clj)
   - `swaggered` peels the macros until it reaches `compojure.core` Vars.
 You should be able to write your own DSL-macros on top of those
 - Collected routes are stored in an Atom after compilation => AOT from swaggered apps should be disabled when Uberjarring => routes should be written to file for allowing route precompilation
-- Compojure doesn't have a decent support adding meta-data to routes
-  - There is a way, but it's not nice (see 'Describing your Apis'))
-  - This library does a [dirty deed](https://github.com/metosin/compojure-api/blob/master/src/compojure/api/pimp.clj) to overcome this

 ## TODO